patronik/ragman/README.md

 <img src="https://voinatech.com/images/ragman.png" height="410px" width="700px" alt="Chat demo" />
 </p>

+## Tech Stack

+### This project utilizes a robust and modern tech stack to deliver high performance, scalability, and seamless integration of advanced AI capabilities.
+Below is an overview of the core technologies and tools employed:

+### Backend Technologies

+- Node.js: A powerful, event-driven JavaScript runtime, ensuring efficient and scalable server-side execution.

+- Express.js: A lightweight and flexible web application framework for Node.js, enabling robust API development and middleware support.

+### Database

+- PostgreSQL: A highly reliable and advanced relational database system used for managing and storing project data.

+- pgvector Extension: Extends PostgreSQL with vector similarity search capabilities, allowing for efficient handling of AI-powered features such as embedding comparisons.

+### AI Integration

+- OpenAI API: Integrated to leverage state-of-the-art language models for tasks such as text generation, summarization, and other AI-driven functionalities.

 ## Features
 ### Documents
 - Document indexing: Documents are sent to specific endpoint where the are chunked into semantic pieces, normalized, and saved to postgresql database as vector data.